-The unique kinds of losses and grief experienced by family members caring for a person with dementia are often not recognized, acknowledged or understood by the people around them or even the caregivers themselves.
+The unique kinds of losses and grief experienced by family and friends caring for a person with dementia are often not recognized, acknowledged or understood by the people around them or even themselves.

-When the grief is not acknowledged or validated, this is known as disenfranchised grief and its effects on the caregiver may become more debilitating.
-The lack of acknowledgement compounds the grief because the person is in danger of feeling more alone.
+When grief is not acknowledged or validated, this is known as disenfranchised grief and its effects on the caregiver may become more challenging.
+The lack of acknowldgement makes the grief worse because the person can be in danger of feeling more alone.

 Naming the ambiguous loss and grief caregivers feel is a useful first step in the coping and healing process.
-Healthcare providers and Alzheimer Society staff can in this way help caregivers to recognize and understand the source of their distress, and see that it is a normal and valid response for anyone in their situation.
-Caregivers may no longer feel so alone knowing that someone is listening to their concerns, others go through a similar experience and that they can learn strategies for living with the losses, allowing themselves to grieve as part of the process of adjusting to loss.
+Healthcare providers and Alzheimer Society staff can help caregivers recognize and understand the source of their grief, and see that it is a normal and valid response for anyone in their situation.
+Caregivers may no longer feel so alone, knowing that someone is listening to their concerns.
+Learning strategies about how to live with loss can allow caregivers to grieve as a part of the process of adjusting to loss.

-Talking with professionals and peers who can acknowledge and validate their losses, and provide support, allows family caregivers to begin the process of coping, grieving and moving forward to make the changes needed to provide effective care for their family member while also taking care of themselves.
+It is helpful for caregivers to talk with professionals and peers, who can acknowledge and validate their losses as well as provide support.
+This can allow caregivers to start coping, grieving and moving forward in life.
+Caregivers can then make effective care decisions for the person with dementia, while also taking care of themselves.